TuringDestinEABM/DestinE_SPDT/README.md

 > [!WARNING]
 > This documentation is incomplete and will be updated in future releases.

 We include two synthetic datasets `epc_abm_newcastle.geojson` and `epc_abm_sunderland.geojson`, representing properties in Newcastle and Sunderland respectively.
-These datasets are derived from the open [Energy Performance aof Buildings Dataset](https://epc.opendatacommunities.org/)
+These datasets are derived from the open [Energy Performance af Buildings Dataset](https://epc.opendatacommunities.org/)

 The datasets are `geojson` feature collections containing the following properties for each feature:
-- `UPRN` [Unique Property Reference Number](https://www.geoplace.co.uk/addresses-streets/location-data/the-uprn) of the locastion
+- `UPRN` [Unique Property Reference Number](https://www.geoplace.co.uk/addresses-streets/location-data/the-uprn) of the location
 - `lsoa_code` [Lower Layer Super Output Area](https://www.ons.gov.uk/methodology/geography/geographicalproducts/namescodesandlookups/namesandcodeslistings/namesandcodesforsuperoutputareassoa) code for the property
 - `local_authority` Corresponding local authority code
 - `ward_code` Code for the ward corresponding to the feature